What to Expect of Your Top Attendants

 You know you’d like your sibling or closest friend to be your maid of honor or best man.
-But, beyond standing beside you on the big day, what is fair to expect these important peeps to do for you as part of the job?
+But, beyond standing beside you on the big day, what is fair to expect of them as part of the job?

 According to Kate Chynoweth, author of “The Bridesmaid Guide: Modern Advice on Etiquette, Parties, and Being Fabulous” (Chronicle Books, 2011), standard maid of honor tasks include: purchasing the bridesmaid dress and shoes; paying for professional makeup and hairstyling unless she can adequately do her own; attending at least one of the bride’s gown fittings; helping plan, co-host and contribute financially to the shower and bachelorette party; helping the bride on the wedding day in every way possible, including attending hair and makeup appointments; making sure the bridesmaids have the correct bouquets; holding the bride’s bouquet and groom’s ring during the ceremony; arranging the dress and veil during the vows, and bustling the bride’s train afterward; and being prepared to dance with a groomsman and/or give a toast at the reception.